DIFI-Consortium/gr-difi/examples/difi_quickstart.md

 # Quickstart: Running the DIFI source and sink block examples

-The DIFI source and sink blocks are based on the IEEE-ISTO Std 4900-2021: Digital IF Interoperability 1.0 Standard.
+The DIFI source and sink blocks are based on the ISTO Std 4900-2021: Digital IF Interoperability 1.0 Standard.
 They enable users to transmit and receive digitized IF data and corresponding metadata over standard IP networks using GNU Radio.